iggypcnfsky/civicmatch/ARCHITECTURE.md

   - Combine with keyset/offset; keep page size fixed (24) and pass filters to API to compute `nextCursor` consistently.
 ### Profiles view
 - Uses the same global top bar
-- Left column shows a flexible grid of panels (no fixed 1/3 or 2/3 rules):
+- Left column shows a flexible grid of panels (no fixed 1/3 or 2/3 rules).
+Titles drop legacy prefixes for clarity.
+Panels:
-  - NAME: full‑bleed image panel with large name label at the bottom‑left; adjacent card with location, timezone, tags, social links, and in‑depth bio
+  - NAME: full‑bleed image (object‑cover, fixed 400px height) with name label; adjacent basic info (location, tags, bio, links)
+  - Skills & What I Do (chips)
+  - What I’m Known For (auto‑links URLs)
+  - What I’m Focused On
+  - Long‑term Strategy
+  - Work Style (new)
-  - SAME: skills and “what I do” with chips
+  - What do I need help with (new)
-  - FAME: what the person is known for (unique achievements)
-  - AIM: current focus with sub‑panels for projects/ideas
+  - Portfolio removed for MVP
-  - GAME: long‑term strategy
-  - Custom panels like portfolio
+- Consistent sizing via flexible grid (`auto-rows-fr`) and panel `min-height` where needed.
+- Right column: sticky Invite composer with pill Skip/Invite; Skip loads another profile instead of alerting.
+- Mobile: bottom composer; extra bottom padding prevents the last panel from being obscured.
 - Desktop: right column hosts a sticky Invite composer panel sized to half the viewport height; pill‑shaped Skip and Invite buttons with icons
 - Mobile: bottom fixed composer with full‑width textarea; pill‑shaped buttons below (Skip left, Invite right)

 ### My Profile (edit) view
-- Mirrors public profile panels (NAME/basic, SAME, FAME, AIM, GAME, Portfolio) but all fields are editable
-- Add/Remove items where relevant (links, AIM cards, portfolio links)
-- Add New Section for custom content blocks
-- Save persists to Supabase `public.profiles.data` (JSONB) and also stores a local draft for instant UX; desktop Save in header; mobile has a sticky bottom Save bar
+- Mirrors public profile panels with one input per panel.
+Panels: Basics, Skills & What I Do, What I’m Known For, What I’m Focused On (mapped to first AIM item), Long‑term Strategy, Work Style, What do I need help with.
+- Portfolio and Custom Sections removed.
+- Inputs include helpful placeholders with guidance and examples.
+- Buttons follow the pill system; Basics actions like “Change Picture” and “Add link” are muted pill buttons with icons.
+- Desktop: header Save/Logout as pills (extra horizontal padding).
+Mobile: header actions hidden; sticky bottom Save/Logout pills.

 ## Routing & structure (App Router)